michaelsproul/arduino-power-monitor/README.md

 Some background info:
 =====================
 * Info on the data from the Cust Cost serial port: http://www.currentcost.com/download/Envi%20XML%20v19%20-%202011-01-11.pdf
 * This was developed on Arduino 0.22 IDE.
+It also uses some extra libraries.

 Parts List:
 ===========